varuncj02/Covid---19-Screener-/README.md

-# Covid - 19 Application
+# Covid - 19 Diagnosis Application

 A new Flutter project.